 capsule, white/yellow, imprinted with 640

 What are the possible side effects of dutasteride and tamsulosin (Jalyn)?

-Stop taking this medication and call your doctor at once if you have a serious side effect such as:
+Stop using dutasteride and tamsulosin and call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.